 The policy guidelines were developed by the NASIG Model Digital Preservation Policy Working Group in 2020-2022.
 The project was undertaken under the auspices of the NASIG Digital Preservation Committee after a survey of member institutions expressed a need for more guidance and resources for writing digital preservation policies.
 Members of the group were recruited from stakeholder organizations, including the Library Publishing Coalition and the Society for Scholarly Publishing, as a joint effort to build capacity and resources for the preservation of scholarly publications.

-Central to digital preservation are a commitment of resources over the long term, and continuous decision making.
-The introductory section identifies the rationale for developing and sustaining a digital preservation program, including its purpose, mandate, and objectives.
+Central to digital preservation is a commitment of resources over the long term, and continuous decision making.
+The Introduction section to a digital preservation policy identifies the rationale for developing and sustaining a digital preservation program, including its purpose, mandate and objectives.
 Including this information helps formalize the strategic role of digital preservation activities at your organization and the rationale for committing ongoing resources to these activities.

 The first part of the introduction will typically include:

-Additional subsections of the introduction provide space for articulating the organization’s strategic purpose, commitments, and goals:
+Additional subsections of the introduction provide space for articulating the organization’s strategic purpose, commitments, and goals

 Date: